Dear Potential Surrogate,

 Will I need to pay for a lawyer to become a Surrogate?

 No, your Surrogate Attorney will be provided for you to represent you when negotiating your Surrogacy Legal Agreement with Intended Parents.
 The cost will be paid for by the Intended Parents.

 How do I get paid as a Surrogate?

 Intended Parents deposit your fee and expenses into an escrow account with a bonded, licensed and insured escrow agency.
 These funds are divided and dispersed monthly according to your legal contract.

 This is a question for an accountant to know for sure.
 However, most legal contracts are written that the fee is for “pain and suffering” or living expenses, which often is not treated as a taxable event.

 When would I begin?

 You would start as soon as you were matched with a family.
 We have dozens of families looking at our Surrogate profiles each month, so it is possible to be matched quickly if you have the characteristics they are looking for.
-Due to the slower economy, it may take a little longer to find Intended Parents than usual.

 Will I need to travel to become a Surrogate?

 Ideally, Intended Parents prefer to work with a Surrogate that is near their own homes or in a surrogate friendly state.
 However, if one cannot be located then would likely want you to travel to their Fertility Clinic or where they have embryos ready.
 Travel requires a one-day screening trip and then again for about 3-4 days for the transfer procedure.
 All other appointments are organized locally.
 All expenses are paid for.